NASA Astrobiology Institute

 Dr. Pilcher subsequently held a series of NASA Headquarters management positions with responsibility, sequentially, for continued planning for human and robotic solar system exploration; strategic planning and developing international partnerships for the space science program; and scientific direction of the solar system exploration program.
 He has received the NASA Exceptional Achievement Medal, numerous Group Achievement Awards, and an Ames Honor Award.

 His transition to astrobiology was inspired by announcements, in 1995-96, of the first discoveries of planets around other stars and possible evidence of biological activity in the Martian meteorite ALH 84001.
 With training in microbiology from the Marine Biological Laboratory at Woods Hole, Massachusetts, he assumed responsibility for astronomy-related astrobiology programs, including serving as Program Scientist for NASA’s Kepler mission to discover Earth-size planets around other stars and NASA’s participation in the Keck Observatory on Mauna Kea.
 He moved from these responsibilities to overall management responsibility for the astrobiology program in early 2005.

 Dr. Pilcher became the NAI Director in September 2006.
 During his tenure he facilitated numerous multi-disciplinary collaborations—within the Origins of Life research portfolio in particular, steered the Institute toward a more directly supportive role in spaceflight missions, and in general provided superb executive leadership.
 In addition to leading and coordinating a scientific community of ~1000 members, he deftly managed the administrative team at NAI “Central” at NASA Ames Research Center.
-He retired in early 2013.
-Dr. Pilcher returned to the NAI as Interim Director on August 11, 2014, and is serving on a half-time basis for approximately one year as the selection of a permanent director is completed.
+He retired as Director in early 2013 and as Interim Director in May 2016.